 In many cases, victims of tire blowouts may not realize that product defects contributed to their car or trucking accident.
-Therefore, you should contact a Macon attorney as soon as possible after a wreck.
+Therefore, you should contact a local attorney as soon as possible after a wreck.
 An attorney can investigate the crash site, damaged vehicles and perform other research to find all liable parties.

 If you suspect tire defects caused your crash or a loved one’s wrongful death, then our law firm can help you fight for your right to compensation.
 A tire defect lawyer from McArthur Law Firm can represent your interest in an insurance claim, personal injury claim and/or personal injury lawsuit.
 We have experience with a great variety of car accidents in Georgia, and we can put our experience to work for you.